Proposal · May 2026

 Chicago Market Intelligence Engine

 Daily content pipeline, branded microsite, LinkedIn and email fan-out, CRM capture.
 A single brokerage commission on one meaningful Chicago tenant acquired through this channel covers the build many times over.
-The CRE firms spending $150K+/yr on ad agencies and getting nothing measurable in return are the comparison point.
+If your team is currently paying a marketing agency a six-figure annual retainer for branded content with no measurable pipeline attribution, that's the apples-to-apples comparison.1

 Every broker, analyst, and coordinator runs the same queries on repeat.
 Comps on this deal, pricing on the last one like it, where’s the SOP.
 A private assistant trained on your archive answers in seconds.
-Across a 30-person team, one hour saved per person per week clears the investment inside a quarter.
+The math: at a fully-loaded internal hourly rate around $75 and one hour saved per person per week, a team of 25–30 clears a $50K build inside a quarter.

 Lease abstraction pipeline

 AI extracts rent, escalations, options, TI allowances, and every clause you care about from lease PDFs into structured data.
-Outsourced abstraction runs $300–$500 per lease.
-If you process 100+ leases a year, the pipeline pays for itself inside twelve months and compounds in value every year after.
+Outsourced abstraction typically runs $300–$500 per lease.4 If your team processes leases at meaningful volume — break-even is somewhere around 100 leases a year on a $40K build — the pipeline pays for itself inside twelve months and compounds in value every year after.

 Automated investor reporting